Dr. Horrible's Sing-Along Blog: Profits

 All proceeds from iTunes and DVD sales were dedicated to paying the cast and crew, who were not compensated at the time of production.
 In November 2008, Joss Whedon blogged about Dr. Horrible's Sing-Along Blog and stated that due to its success they had been able to pay the crew and the bills.
-Later, in 2012, Joss Whedon said during an interview with Forbes that "with the movie and the soundtrack and everything we’ve been able to do with it, we made over $3 million with it".
+Later, in 2012, Joss Whedon revealed during an interview with Forbes that with the movie, soundtrack and everything else that they’ve been able to do with their small budget of $200,000, they were able to make over $3 million with it.

 Television broadcast

 The three-part series made its television broadcast debut on October 9, 2012, airing at 9:00 pm on The CW.
 It was edited to fit the 42 minutes needed for a one-hour time slot.

 Comic books

 Tie-in comic books for Dr. Horrible's Sing-Along Blog have been released by Dark Horse Comics.
-The first three were through its online comics anthology Dark Horse Presents, the fourth was a special release as part of the "One Shot Wonders" series.
-All four were written by Zack Whedon.
+The first three were through its online comics anthology Dark Horse Presents, with the fourth being a special release as part of the "One Shot Wonders" series.
+All four comic books were written by Zack Whedon.